Last Updated on September 19, 2023

 A new tattoo itches.
-It cannot be avoided.
+You can’t avoid it.
 The surface layer of the skin is inflamed and recovering, which causes itching.
 Aquaphor hydrates the skin and calms irritated skin, lessening itching.

 What Is The Prescribed Aftercare Regimen For Tattoos?

-You will be given a particular aftercare regimen for your tattoo by your tattoo artist.
+Your tattoo artist will give you a particular aftercare regimen for your tattoo.
 Always pay attention to the artists.
 They consider the unique skin, how it received the ink, the ink it utilized, and their understanding of how the tattoo would heal depending on its size and color.

 Even if you already have tattoos, some artists could fail to offer you the aftercare guidelines.
 It’s possible that they’ll send you on the way, assuming you know the procedure.

 If this occurs and you find yourself struggling to recall the correct procedures, we advise that you proceed as described below.

 - Keep the cover that the tattoo artist has applied over your brand-new tattoo for at least an hour, if not up to four hours.